Scroll to top

 Lower-Risk Areas

-• Narimanov and Nasimi: Established residential and commercial districts
+• Narimanov and Nasimi: Established residential and commercial districts used by the expatriate community.

 Elevated-Risk Areas